rodrigovillaca/ion-modal-launcher/README.md

   - [Todo](#todo)

-This is an Ionic 4 component that subscribe to a list of observables and display an ion-modal when the observable emits a value.

 It can be used to trigger modals from different observables, very useful if you need to display a modal from a service or a route guard for example (or anything injected at root).